-Autonomous learning can save us tedious feature and control engineering, hence a lot of work.
-It is able to attain optimality, and retain it even for changing environments - such as anything in the real world.
+By performing tedious tasks, autonomous learning can save us a lot of time and effort.
+It would account for its own control engineering, which is labor-intensive too.
+It is even able to attain optimality, and retain it even for changing environments - such as anything in the real world.
 Isn’t that nice?

-But, methods such as Deep Reinforcement Learning (DRL) would be even better if they wouldn’t require humongous experience before becoming useful.
+As useful as they are, however, autonomous learning methods, such as Deep Reinforcement Learning (DRL), require huge amounts of experience before they become useful, which challenges their efficiency in being implemented to solve everyday problems.
 In the words of Andrew Ng: “RL is a type of machine learning whose hunger for data is even greater than supervised learning. [...]
 There’s more work to be done to translate this to businesses and practice.”

-So, for actual feasibility, we need to address the sample efficiency (how fast the algorithm learns).
+So, for actual feasibility, we need to address how fast the DLR algorithm learns, known otherwise as its sample efficiency.
 Otherwise, DRL is limited to the most expensive applications in the world, such as backflipping robots.

-By advancing algorithms we can partly overcome the need for excessive training, but not completely.
-A fundamental issue remains: as it starts learning, a tabula-rasa agent does not have the slightest idea of how its goal is formulated.
-Neither does it have simple notions such as gravity, nor the insight that things may break under impact.
-Its first attempts will always be extremely ignorant, no matter how smart the learning is.
+By advancing algorithms, we can partly overcome the need for excessive training, but not completely.
+A fundamental issue remains: as it starts learning, a tabula-rasa agent does not have the slightest idea of how its goal is formulated, neither does it have simple notions such as gravity, nor the insight that things may break under impact.
+It’s just blanco, and therefore its first attempts will always be extremely ignorant, no matter how smart the learning is.

 On the other hand, humans are full of ideas, and many of these help to succeed at tasks even if it is our first try.
 We can thus realize crucial learning accelerations if we convey our insights to learning control agents.